zichenzhang04/zichenzhang04.github.io/content/authors/admin/_index.md

     url: https://cse.engin.umich.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm passionate about deep learning models, reinforcement learning algorithms, optimization methodologies, and web technologies.
+bio: I'm passionate about deep learning models, web technologies, and entrepreneurship

 # Interests to show in About widget
 interests:
   - Multimodal Learning
-  - Adversarial Attacks
   - Explainable AI
+  - Distributed Systems for ML

 # Education to show in About widget
 education: